-- Parameters date_limit (Optional[int]) The number of days to search back from today. - Returns ids_to_terms A dict representing all the literature source IDs (e.g., PMIDs or PIIS) returned by the searches as keys, and the search terms for which the given ID was produced as values.
+date_limit (Optional [int]) - The number of days to search back from today.

+ids_to_terms - A dict representing all the literature source IDs (e.g., PMIDs or PIIS) returned by the searches as keys, and the search terms for which the given ID was produced as values.

-static search_pubmed(search_terms, date_limit) Secure PubMed for since secure terms to_json()
+static search_pubmed(search_terms, date_limit)